 NEW YORK — A receiver for an insolvent insurer in a Jan.
 18 letter tells a New York federal judge to ignore a notice of appeal in a dispute over reinsurance payments for construction site injuries because the appeal was not filed by the insurer (Certain Underwriting Members of Lloyds of London, et al. v.
 Insurance Company of the Americas, Nos.
 16-323 & 16-374, S.D.
 N.Y.).

-SAN DIEGO — A California federal judge on Nov.
-7 granted a reinsurer’s request for a temporary restraining order regarding the sale of property so a reinsurer recover assets it says were fraudulently transferred to avoid payment of a $3.2 million judgment (Odyssey Reinsurance Co. v.
+SAN DIEGO — A California federal judge on Jan.
+16 refused to reconsider a ruling allowing a continuance of pretrial conference and related dates in a reinsurer’s dispute over a $3.2 million judgment (Odyssey Reinsurance Co. v.
 Richard Keith Nagby, et al., No. 16-3038, S.D.
 Calif.).

-KANSAS CITY, Kan. — In a second amended complaint, an investor on Nov.
-1 added additional parties to a Kansas federal court lawsuit alleging that defendants depleted life insurers’ surplus assets by reinsuring their risks with one another rather than using “arm’s-length reinsurance treaties” (Albert Ogles v.
+KANSAS CITY, Kan. — Insurance and investment companies filed separate motions on Jan.
+14 to dismiss Racketeer Influenced and Corrupt Organizations (RICO) Act and unjust enrichment claims in a Kansas federal court action alleging that they depleted life insurers’ surplus assets by reinsuring risks with one another rather than using “arm’s-length reinsurance treaties” (Albert Ogles v.
 Security Benefit Life Insurance Co., et al., No. 18-02265, D. Kan.).